Published: Sunday, Sep. 8th, 2019

 These are the sorts of details slave owners would have an interest in collecting, not county clerks.
 Seriously, take a few minutes to read the etymology of these words if you aren’t already disgusted…

-In 1967, the Supreme Court had to step in to force the state to recognize interracial marriage, and the issue remains contentious according to ministers that we have talked to in the state.
+In 1967, the Supreme Court had to step in to force the state to recognize and decriminalize interracial marriage, as an outcome to the historic Loving v.
+Virginia case (that's now honored each year on June 12th, known as Loving Day).
+The issue remains contentious, according to ministers that we have talked to in the state.
 Half a century later, it seems that Virginia still has a way to go.

 “They're just super outdated and derogatory terms, and it's wrong that a government agency is using them,” one minister in the state told us.
 “But it makes sense… Lots of churches here still won’t marry interracial couples, which is part of the reason I got ordained in the first place.”